Best Music Apps for Kids? We Compared Spotify, Spotify Kids, Amazon, Apple & Gabb for Safety

 Here are the drawbacks to Spotify:

-• Explicit song titles and album covers are still visible.
+- Explicit song titles and album covers are still visible.
 The teen account has the option to hide “unplayable songs” including blocked explicit songs, but this option can’t be locked down and there’s nothing you can do about explicit album art.
+These sexually explicit search results are shown, even if they can't be played.

 Recommendations if you choose to use a Spotify Monitored Teen account